Antipurity/sensor-network/docs/ROADMAP.md

             - TODO: Text in `README.md` (and is text really any good if each word doesn't have infinite depth, and links are everywhere):
                 - TODO: Tools for connecting humans and AI models to arbitrary sensors: differentiable [subscribe/publish](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
                 - TODO: Design constraints:
                     - Position-invariance, of cells into which data is divided.
-This enables hotswappable and user-defined observations/actions, which is how humans [expect ](https://en.wikipedia.org/wiki/Process_(computing))[computers ](https://en.wikipedia.org/wiki/USB)[to operate ](https://en.wikipedia.org/wiki/Internet_of_things)[anyway.](https://en.wikipedia.org/wiki/Internet) In ML, [Transformers are dominant anyway.](https://arxiv.org/abs/1706.03762)
+This enables hotswappable and user-defined observations/actions, which is how humans [expect ](https://en.wikipedia.org/wiki/Process_(computing))[computers ](https://en.wikipedia.org/wiki/USB)[to operate ](https://en.wikipedia.org/wiki/Internet_of_things)[anyway.](https://en.wikipedia.org/wiki/Internet) In ML, [Transformers are currently dominant anyway.](https://arxiv.org/abs/1706.03762)
-                    - -1…1 values, including the reward.
+                    - -1…1 values, for visualization.
 Humans do not tolerate [overly-strong](https://www.reddit.com/r/NoStupidQuestions/comments/65o0gi/how_loud_is_a_nuclear_explosion_all_noise_is/) signals anyway.
-ML models [typically perform worse with unnormalized data.](https://en.wikipedia.org/wiki/Feature_scaling) (TODO: But if we don't quantize, I don't think we actually limit the raw values anywhere.
-So is this a real limitation?)
+Though in truth, this is less of a constraint and more of a recommendation that our code upholds but yours does not have to.
                     - That's all.
 A human can use it.
 AGI can use it.
-                - TODO: # You can: ???
+                - TODO: # You can:
                     - TODO: Not worry about efficiency (& a link to benchmarks)
-                    - TODO: Control your computer interaction data: collect it (& a link to sensors), store it (& a link to the database), share it (& a link to the Internet handler)
+                    - TODO: Fully control (& a link to privacy considerations: TODO: What did we want here?) your computer interaction data: collect it (& a link to sensors), store it (& a link to the database), extend it over the Internet (& a link to the Internet handler)
+                    - TODO: Maybe, "design your own data collection pipeline, and/or integrate arbitrary pipelines in one AI model at the same time"?
+What would we link to?
+The test page?
-                - TODO: # You should eventually be able to: ???
+                - TODO: # You should eventually be able to:
-            - ✓ No-feedback sound output (speakers).
+                    - TODO: Integrate all your data, and extract knowledge and skill from it (& a link to, what, soft mind uploading, and why it's the only realistic approximation to the sci-fi concept, and exponential improvement in compute will take us ever closer to it?).
+                    - TODO: Use an AI model to translate limited human actions (& a link to a small file detailing how humans have eyes and muscles and ears and throats, which drives the design of RGB displays and RGB cameras and speakers and microphones but simultaneously constrains all UI software in a way that humans cannot really understand without experience with freely creating extra senses, whereas Transformers can handle arbitrary data) into arbitrary computer interactions.
+                    - TODO: What other AI capabilities did we want, exactly?
+            - TODO: Publish to NPM and GitHub, with GitHub pages for `test.html`, so that we can have links.
+            - ✓ No-feedback sound output (speakers): like a machine-to-brain Neuralink device, but everyone already has it.
+(Can even listen to what an AI model predicts and decides, for zero-effort human-AI merging.)
+                - ✓ Test which sounds most recognizable, and what bandwidth we can achieve without making users tear out their ears: raw PCM output, +x -x PCM output, frequency-domain output.
+(Frequency-domain.
+And effective bandwidth is quite low, though no extensive training for recognizing individual numbers was performed.)
                 - ✓ IFFT, implemented manually because it's not in `AudioContext`, with upsampling of inputs.
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.
+                    - ⋯ Replace the `debug` option by making `options()` create canvases for time-based and frequency-based analysis, only updating if `document.visibilityState==='visible' && getComputedStyle(el).visibility!=='hidden'`.
-                    - ⋯ Inspect the first and last numbers of packets: these most likely cause that clicking.
-Try to pick the wave phase (dependent on previous-packets-size) that minimizes that difference.
+                    - ⋯ Fix clicking.
+Inspect the first and last numbers of packets: these most likely cause that clicking.
-                    - ⋯ What we made is clearly not quite frequency-based, since adding/removing sensors really changes the sound, so fix it.
+                        - ✓ Try to calc the wave phase that minimizes that difference (doesn't help).
+                        - ⋯ To fix skips a bit, provide a "min latency" option, so that we can have a few steps in flight at any point.
+(Since skips seem to happen when there is something else happening.)
+                    - ⋯ Find out why long listening can sometimes lock JS to oversupply sound data, causing a latency of a few minutes.
                     - ⋯ Fix the noticeable slowdown-then-gradual-speedup phenomenon, likely occuring because we mispredict ms-per-step and don't have a backlog.
-(It really takes the listener out of the experience.)
+(It really takes the listener out of the experience.
+Though, it has not occured recently.)
+                    - ⋯ AI integration: summarize into a fixed-size window.
+Possibly, make this a sensor, which uses feedback as sound frequencies (assuming that this feedback captures the variance of other data over time).
                     - ⋯ [Normalize perceived loudness.](https://en.wikipedia.org/wiki/Equal-loudness_contour)
                 - ⋯ Be able to specify how many sound samples each value should occupy, for more detail and less bandwidth.
             - ❌ Sound input (microphone).
 Probably terrible, especially without an ML model to summarize it.